 But, as you continue to grow your skills and improve your communication, you may find that you become an overall much better software developer and that each software project improves as you deal with these different types of bugs.

 If you approach these types of bugs as an interesting challenge, you and your software development staff may start to look at them in new ways.
 Through bug tracking and testing, you’ll start to learn what is essential to your program and what is not.
 In this way, you’ll begin to go beyond extra features and applications, and, instead, may begin to focus on the core necessities and use cases of your program, resulting in increased customer satisfaction, greater product functionality, and becoming an overall better software developer.

 How Can Sider Scan Help You?

 Sider Scan finds one of the most difficult types of bugs which are based on code duplication.
 When code is duplicated and then later modified, other duplicates also require the same modifications.
 These series of changes lend itself to software bugs being generated, and these types of bugs are extremely difficult to find, if not impossible as the codebase grows.
-Sider Scan beta is currently available for a free trial.
-It uses a proprietary duplicate code detection engine that is more flexible and faster than those in the market.
+Sider Scan is available for free for a single project.
+It is a proprietary duplicate code detection tool that is more flexible and faster than those in the market.
 See what kind of bugs it can find for you.